Virtual EBSD 2022

 Imperial College London

-Generally, KMs research is marked by a strong cross-disciplinary character and focuses on the structural and chemical characterization of defects in ceramics/minerals and their relation to their materials macroscopic properties, such as for example element transport and storage, which is equally relevant to Earth and materials sciences.
-Nm-scale processes control not only the formation of nearly everything in our directly accessible world, but also the dynamics of the deep Earth’s interior.
+Her research is marked by a strong cross-disciplinary character and focuses on the structural and chemical characterization of defects in ceramics/minerals and their relation to their materials macroscopic properties, such as element transport, storage and mechanics, which is equally relevant to Earth and Materials sciences.

 Events & Outreach Manager

 View the 2021 Event